NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 #### Logs: HAProxy

-We also log a minimal summary of public HTTP requests (only top level...no cookies, no form data, etc.) that go through [HAProxy](https://www.haproxy.org/) (our load balancer) because when someone can't login or an account gets merged, or any of a hundred other bug reports come in it's immensely valuable to go see what flow led them to disaster.
+We also log a minimal summary of public HTTP requests (only top level...no cookies, no form data, etc.) that go through [HAProxy](https://www.haproxy.org/) (our load balancer) because when someone can't log in, an account gets merged, or any of a hundred other bug reports come in it's immensely valuable to go see what flow led them to disaster.
 We do this in SQL Server via [clustered columnstore indexes](http://www.nikoport.com/columnstore/).
 For the record, [Jarrod Dixon](https://twitter.com/jarrod_dixon) first suggested and started the HTTP logging about 8 years ago and we all told him he was an insane lunatic and it was a tremendous waste of resources.
 Please no one tell him he was totally right.
 A new per-month storage format will be coming soon, but that's another story.

-In those requests, we use profiling [we'll talk about shortly](#miniprofiler) and send headers to HAProxy with certain numbers.
+In those requests, we use profiling [that we'll talk about shortly](#miniprofiler) and send headers to HAProxy with certain numbers.
 HAProxy captures and strips those headers into the syslog row we forward for processing into SQL.
 Those headers include: